 Today more than 55 % of patients are cured but for certain cancers the figures are much greater.
-There are 32m cancer survivors today on this planet.
-Still, cancer remains a life threatening disease and difficult to treat.
+There were 32m cancer survivors in 2012, many more today.
+Still, cancer remains a life-threatening disease and difficult to treat.
 Patients have to go through a difficult path, and once they are declared cured (after 5 years), they face new challenges: discrimination and stigmatization: they face difficulties getting or keeping a job, are refused insurance, and face harsh financial burdens.

 My personal commitment is to do everything I can to help solve this issue of discrimination by: increasing awareness of the problem still too often ignored with the cancer survivorship summit, as well as research projects on the topic; helping change the rules by lobbying governments and insurance companies to adapt the legal framework; and paving the way for new business models.